More articles: 1 2 3 4 5 6 7 next »

 Jeffrey Rosenberg, Managing Director, is BlackRock's Chief Investment Strategist for Fixed Income, and a regular contributor to The Blog.

 Investing involves risks, including possible loss of principal.

-The opinions expressed are as of October 2016 and may change as subsequent conditions vary.
-The information and opinions contained in this post are those of the interviewee.
-They may be derived from proprietary and nonproprietary sources deemed to be reliable, but are not necessarily all-inclusive or guaranteed as to accuracy.
-The opinions do not reflect the views of BlackRock, Inc. and no warranty of accuracy or reliability is given to and no responsibility arising in any other way for errors and omissions (including responsibility to any person by reason of negligence) is accepted by BlackRock, Inc., its officers, employees or agents.
-This post may contain ''forward-looking" information that is not purely historical in nature.
+This material is not intended to be relied upon as a forecast, research or investment advice, and is not a recommendation, offer or solicitation to buy or sell any securities or to adopt any investment strategy.
+The opinions expressed are as of February 2018 and may change as subsequent conditions vary.
+The information and opinions contained in this post are derived from proprietary and nonproprietary sources deemed by BlackRock to be reliable, are not necessarily all-inclusive and are not guaranteed as to accuracy.
+As such, no warranty of accuracy or reliability is given and no responsibility arising in any other way for errors and omissions (including responsibility to any person by reason of negligence) is accepted by BlackRock, its officers, employees or agents.
+This post may contain ''forward-looking'' information that is not purely historical in nature.
 Such information may include, among other things, projections and forecasts.
 There is no guarantee that any forecasts made will come to pass.
 Reliance upon information in this post is at the sole discretion of the reader.

-©2016 BlackRock, Inc. All rights reserved.
-BLACKROCK is a registered trademark of BlackRock, Inc., or its subsidiaries.
+©2018 BlackRock, Inc. All rights reserved.
+BLACKROCKis a registered trademark of BlackRock, Inc., or its subsidiaries in the United States or elsewhere.
 All other marks are the property of their respective owners.